-Britain will host the crucial COP26 climate summit in Glasgow in December.
+Britain will host the crucial COP26 climate summit in Glasgow, Scotland, in December.
 Dario Kenner, author of Carbon Inequality, has written an open letter to UK civil society and social movements, re-published here as a guest post:

 COP26 will probably be a failure because powerful polluters will continue to block progress.
 So, as well as organising an alternative civil society space and a march through the streets of Glasgow let’s use our time and resources to pressure to keep fossil fuels in the ground in the UK.

 Let’s agree that to speed up the green transition we must highlight the grip of the fossil fuel industry on the UK government.
 We are diverse so there will be a whole spectrum of ways to do that.